Hearing strange noises early in the morning?

 Squirrel Sounds vs. Raccoon Sounds

 Raccoons are much larger than squirrels, and their noises are louder.
-Raccoons move much slower than squirrels and often make a rustling sound when moving around in your attic.
+Raccoons move much more slowly than squirrels and often make a rustling sound when moving around in your attic.
 They have over 200 vocalizations, including purring, hissing, growling, snarling, and whimpering.
 They can even screech like owls.

 Squirrel Sounds vs. Bat Sounds